jxb3641/OpenAI-hackathon-Scope3/README.md

 #### streamlit_10K_investigation.py
 An interactive Streamlit application to interface with the 10-K text in Item1 and MDA sections.
-After setting up the project and activating your virtual environment, use
+After setting up the project and activating your virtual environment, call

 `streamlit run streamlit_10K_investigation.py`

+and the app will open in your local browser.

+#### streamlit_10K_contextual_question_tester.py
+An interactive Streamlit application that shows the 10-K text for a given submission id, and allows for interfacing with OpenAI's completion models.
+After setting up the project and activating your virtual environment, call

+`streamlit run streamlit_10K_contextual_question_tester.py`

 and the app will open in your local browser.